 - A lot less initial investments.
-Tiny homes need a lot less work and a lot less investments.
+Tiny homes need a lot less work and a lot fewer investments.
 If you have the skills to build it yourself, you can spend all your money on materials.
 If not, you can make use of small home designers.
 But even the most expensive option for a tiny home is tiny, compared to a traditional house.

 - Eco-friendly.
 Living in a small house is eco-friendly by itself, but truth is, people who choose this option, also continue reducing their carbon footprint.
 Get a lot more into recycling and generally feel better about it.

 - Energy efficient.
 Since this is a tiny place, a lot of people consider using green energy to power it.
-Be it solar power or anything else, the tiny house is a lot more self sufficient and that saves up on your electricity bills, on top of your lightened mortgage.
+Be it solar power or anything else, the tiny house is a lot more self-sufficient and that saves up on your electricity bills, on top of your lightened mortgage.

 - Less clutter.
-For people who love the minimalistic way of life, this is not only a logical option, but also liberation from unwanted clutter.
+For people who love the minimalistic way of life, this is not only a logical option but also liberation from unwanted clutter.
 With less space, you have to keep inside only the things you always use.
 This also means a lot less garbage.
 But, that doesn’t mean much, since you’ll be recycling anyway.

 - Less cleaning.
-And, of course, with less things to clutter inside, you have to spend a lot less time and money on cleaning.
+And, of course, with fewer things to clutter inside, you have to spend a lot less time and money on cleaning.
 Let’s face it, no one really likes to clean and now you can spend a lot more time on more important things.

 - Not for the claustrophobic type.
 If you have problems with closed spaces, this is not for you.
 However, if your condition is not that strong for a short while (say, when sleeping), you can simply spend your days outside.
 Rainy and cold days might be a problem, but you can still get an umbrella and go to the nearest coffee shop.

 - Building codes.
-Ever since tiny houses became popular in UK, people are jumping on the wagon.
-Especially, when you consider the crazy property prices in UK, and especially London.
-However, tiny homes on wheels are still not well implicated into the building codes.
+Ever since tiny houses became popular in the UK, people are jumping on the wagon.
+Especially, when you consider the crazy property prices in the UK, and especially London.
+However, tiny homes on wheels are still not well implicated in the building codes.
 So it’s not that easy to park them just about anywhere.
 This can be a big problem for a lot of people.

 - Not for people in a bad health condition.
-Unfortunately, the one thing everyone agree on is that tiny houses are not for people with difficult mobility.
+Unfortunately, the one thing everyone agrees on is that tiny houses are not for people with difficult mobility.
 People in wheelchairs would not be able to use tiny houses.
-And, a lot of elderly folk also keep away, because the bedroom is usually on the loft, and climbing up and down every day with a bad back can be very uncomfortable.
+And, a lot of elderly folks also keep away, because the bedroom is usually on the loft, and climbing up and down every day with a bad back can be very uncomfortable.
 Though, surprisingly, the majority of tiny house owners in the USA are over fifty years old.
 Being ill in a tiny house can also leave a person feeling helpless, even if they’re otherwise in a prime condition.